 The project will include intensive public outreach and involvement efforts to engage the local business community and area residents, with targeted outreach to low-income, immigrant, minority, and special-needs communities.
 This effort will insure that the feedback, suggestions, and strategies developed are an accurate reflection of the unique values and aspirations of the Aloha-Reedville community.
-Data to support this outcome will track the project's increased participation and decision-making by traditionally marginalized populations, and will include increase in number of traditionally-underrepresented populations that participate in the planning process.
+Data to support this outcome will track the project's 2increased participation and decision-making by traditionally marginalized populations, and will include the increase in the number of traditionally-underrepresented populations that participate in the planning process.